 As an artist Gauci explores period genres paying homage to earlier masters while giving his subjects a contemporary point of view.
 His canvases recording still life arrangements and historic European interiors reinterpret styles of the French and Italian baroque.
 Gauci has exhibited extensively in Canada in private and public galleries and is represented by the Galerie de Bellefeuille in Montréal.

-Recently his career has expanded to include museum exhibition design.
+As well as opera his career has expanded to include museum exhibition design.
 In 2010 he designed the exhibition Drama and Desire: Artists and the Theatre for the Art Gallery of Ontario in conjunction with the Musée d'Orsay.
 This exhibition explored the relationship between painting and theatre in 19th century Europe and included works by Ingres, Degas, Sargent and Toulouse Lautrec.
 In 2017, for the Aga Khan Museum in Toronto he designed Arts of the East: Highlights of Islamic Art from the Bruschettini Collection featuring extraordinary palace carpets from the 16th and 17th centuries.
 In 2018, also for the Aga Khan Museum he presented his design for the exhibition Emperors and Jewels: Treasures of the Indian Courts from the al-Sabah Collection, Kuwait.
-Most recently he created designs for the exhibition Savour: Food culture in the Age of Enlightenment at the Gardiner Museum in Toronto.
+Most recently he created exhibition designs for the Gardiner Museum.
+Savour: Food Culture in the Age of Enlightenment (2020) focused on the arts of the table and the 18th century revolution in food cultivation, preparation and presentation.
+Renaissance Venice: Life and Luxury at the Crossroads (2022) explored the cross-cultural influences of Byzantium and the Middle and Far East on Venetian material culture and featured Italian maiolica, Chinese porcelain, Islamic metalware and Venetian textiles.